 Cherries and Where Do They Grow

 Cherries are small, red, heart-shaped fruits that come from Prunus trees.
-There are 150 different species of cherries, but we mainly eat two kinds: sweet and sour 1.
+There are 150 different species, but we mainly eat two kinds: sweet and sour 1.

 Sweet cherries are what we typically think of when speaking of cherries.
 These are fleshy, bright red and sweet to eat right out of your hand.
 These are also good for cooking.

-Sour cherries tend to be smaller, darker in color and rounder.
+Sour ones tend to be smaller, darker in color and rounder.
 Typically, people only cook with these.

-Though people eat cherries worldwide, cherries originated in ancient Greece, Rome and China.
+Though people eat cherries worldwide, they originated in ancient Greece, Rome and China.
 They came over to the Americas in the 1600s.
-Today, Turkey is the biggest producer of cherries, followed by the United States 2.
+Today, Turkey is the biggest producer, followed by the United States 2.

 Strawberries and Where Do They Grow